buhfur/ConfigFiles/notes/docker.md

 - Per the docker documentation , if you use firewalld or ufw to manage your firewall, exposed ports on docker containers bypass your firewall rules

+---

+## Torrent docker swarm

+Lately i've been working on converting all my current services hosted on proxmox into docker containers.
+The idea for docker containers are the quantity of moving parts.
+Lately i've began to notice more and more issues with torrenting on my current setup.
+Currently, i'm running a sonarr, radarr, jackett, deluge, and protonvpn locally on a Debian 12 VM.
+On another virtual machine , jellyfin and copyparty( file sharing google drive like app ) are hosted.
+This structure has created a very messy configuration that i'm simply tired of dealing with.
+Therefore , my plan is to convert all these services into docker containers using docker compose with hopes that this **should** be easier to manage.
+Starting off with deluge and protonvpn, I need something to download my torrents and make sure that no one is spying on me in the process.
+Therefore, i've decided to run with the "gluetun" docker container for ProtonVPN as there seems to be active support for tuning it to specific VPN providers.

+- Networking the two containers

+j